 - Hugh Laurie's "Sophistication Song".

-- "Tongue Tied" by the lads from Red Dwarf.
+- "Tongue Tied", originally from Son of Cliché, and recycled for TV by the lads from Red Dwarf.

 - All Shook Up.
 Jim sees Sandra for the first time.
 After an outburst of song, he stutters a few "I—I—Uh—"s and runs away.
 And the next time he meets her, he doesn't even get out that much.